Goodlucketi/HNG_Tasks-1/README.md

-the function that checks for armstrong numbers, even and odd numbers the function that checks for perfect numbers function that returns the sum of the digits of a number and also a function that dynamically creates fun facts for numbers depending on their prooperties.
+the function that checks for armstrong numbers, even and odd numbers the function that checks for perfect numbers function that returns the sum of the digits of a number and also an API from http://numbersapi.com/ that returns number facts for each number.

 API Endpoint URL: https://hng-tasks-1-npan.onrender.com/api/classify-number?number=501